Last Colossus – Game Stew

 Gets a little grindy to get the upgrades but fun.

-We dont like writing reviews but they keep asking for one…
+We dont like writing reviews but they keep asking for one.

-This game has a super nostalgic vibe despite the fact that we’ve never played anything like it.
+This game has a super nostalgic vibe despite the fact that Ive never played anything like it.
 Its super addicting once you get the hang of it.
 It looks very simplistic, but it has an almost magical way of grasping your imagination.
 Its fast-paced while also somewhat tactical.
 In that way it mimics what you would imagine piloting a mech is like.
 We cant get enough of this game.
 Game Stew did it again.

-A bit slow paced but still fun!
+A bit slow paced but still fun.

 This developer understands what works on iOS.